khalidriaz/JPMorgan.Assignment/README.md

 **Stock** is a base module for StockPreferred and StockCommon, it contains functions which will be shared across `StockCommon` and `StockPreferred` which<br />
   implements thier own version of **DividendYield** by using object-oriented *overriding* concept with using respective dividend yield formula for preferred and common stock.

-* **Trading/models/*.js**<br />
+**Trade**
-	Project folder contains ITrade interface and its implementation Trade class which contains properties to describe trade.
-This class contains no method as use cases didn't identified any. <br />Method `VolumeWeightedStockPrice` seems more suitable to put outside in a service class called `Trading`.
+Trade module which contains properties to describe trade.
+This class contains no method as use cases didn't identified any.

+**TradeTypeEnum**
+This contains enum for TradeType.

 * **StockExchange/tests**:<br />
 Mocha and chai frameworks are used to emulate BDD and TDD style development. first defined all the requirenments and then one by one implementing requirenments in TDD fashion.